Atari Games

-Atari Games Corporation, known as Midway Games West Inc. after 1999, was an American producer of arcade games.
-It was formed in 1985 when the coin-operated arcade game division of Atari, Inc. was transferred by Warner Communications to a joint venture with Namco.
-It was one of several successor companies to use the name Atari.
-The company developed and published games for arcades and across consumer gaming consoles such as the Commodore 16, Commodore 64, Game Boy, Nintendo Entertainment System (NES) and other platforms using the Tengen label.
-Some of the games Atari had developed include Tetris, Road Runner, RoadBlasters and Primal Rage.
-After Time Warner reassumed full ownership in 1994, the company was sold to WMS Industries in 1996, and became part of Midway Games when that company was spun-off by WMS in 1998.
-It ceased operations in 2003 and its former assets were sold back to Warner Bros.
+Atari Games Corporation was an American producer of arcade video games, active from 1985 to 1999, then as Midway Games West Inc. until 2003.
+It was formed when the coin-operated video game division of Atari, Inc. was transferred by its owner Warner Communications to a joint venture with Namco, being one of several successor companies to use the name Atari.

+The company developed and published games for arcades under the Atari brand, and across consumer home systems such as the Commodore 16, Commodore 64, Game Boy, Nintendo Entertainment System, and others using the Tengen label for legal reasons.
+Some of the games Atari Games had developed include Tetris, Road Runner, RoadBlasters, Primal Rage, Hard Drivin', and San Francisco Rush.

+Atari Games effectively operated independently from 1987, when Namco sold its controlling stake, until 1994, when it was consolidated into Time Warner Interactive.
+In 1996, Atari Games was sold to WMS Industries, and the company then became part of Midway Games when that company was spun-off by WMS in 1998.
+After dropping the Atari name, it ceased operations in 2003; its former assets were later sold back to Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games) in 2009 following Midway's bankruptcy.